lpverneck/notes/docs/web-development/apis.md

 A query string is a part of a URL that sends additional information to a web server.
 It begins with a question mark `?` and consists of key-value pairs separated by ampersands `&`.

 Example URL: `https://myapi.com/page?key1=:value&key2=:value`

+## HTTP Headers

+HTTP headers are also a key-value pairs sent with HTTP requests and responses that provide essential metadata about the communication.
+They help define aspects such as content type, caching behavior, and authentication details.